Gottman Method Couples Therapy and The Sound Relationship House

 Success is seen as being able to increase the number of positive interactions you have as a couple, to feel more closeness, intimacy and emotional connection through your enriched friendship.
 Another key part of the Gottman Method Therapy interventions is to repair old hurts and incorporate new skills to address hurts as they arise.

-How does the Gottman Method Couples Therapy address relationship conflicts?
+How does the Gottman Method Couples Therapy help couples address relationship conflicts?

 All couples experience conflict.
 No couple is immune.
 The questions is, what kind of issues do you have and how are you addressing them?

 According to Dr. Gottman, there are two main types of issues couples have.
 One involves the types of issues that are solvable.
 The issue is a “what you see is what you get” sort of issue.
 She likes the bed made every morning, you don’t see the point.
 This issue has solutions, and is therefore solvable.

 The other type of issue is more complicated and involves a fundamental difference in your personalities, values, beliefs, and other core aspects of your selves.
 Because these issues are rooted in core differences in who you are and how you wish to move through the world.
 These issues are considered perpetual.

 Imagine your core difference is related to key differences in your financial values.
 You pride yourself on fiscal responsibility and discipline.
 You are committed to saving for retirement, spending conservatively, and being intentional and conscious about every financial decision you make, big or small.
 She, on the other hand, has a core value to live in the moment, and to feel unrestricted by future planning.
 She is not convinced that there will be a future.
 She believes that everything will work out.
 She would rather seize the day, even if that means using a credit card.